 The Examination and Qualification Board will appoint examiners, invigilators and approve examination papers and the arrangements for the sitting of such examinations

-9.9.3 Marketing and Membership Committee
+9.9.5 Marketing Committee

-The Marketing and Membership Committee shall be responsible for promotion of the Institute and manage the Institute’s public relations activities in accordance with the policy of the Board.
-It shall also manage recruitment of members of the Institute in accordance with the policy of the Board.
+The Marketing Committee shall be responsible for promotion of the Institute and manage the Institute’s public relations activities in accordance with the policy of the Board.

-9.9.4 Publications Committee
+9.9.6 Membership Committee

-The Publications Committee shall manage the publications of the Institute in accordance with Board policy.
+The Membership Committee shall manage recruitment of members of the Institute in accordance with the policy of the Board.

-9.9.5 Science Committee

-The Science Committee shall focus on the science of surface engineering and surface treatments and facilitate innovation in the industry.
-It will also identify the needs of industry and provide an interface between industry and academia to provide knowledge development and transfer.

 10 Branches and Groups